Step 0: Build environment

 Next, the script should configure the “third idea” receiver and pop up

-window that allows you to view third idea
+a dg_ithird xterm window that allows you to view third idea

 transfer progress.
 It will then drop you to a shell instructing you to